rdeneau/formation-fsharp/en/fsharp-training-05-pattern-matching.md

 Limited number of patterns

-Impossibility of factoring the action of patterns with their own guard → `Pattern1 when Guard1 | Pattern2 when Guard2 -> do` 💥
+Impossibility of factoring the actions of patterns with their own guards → `Pattern1 when Guard1 | Pattern2 when Guard2 -> do` 💥
 → `Pattern1 when Guard1 -> do | Pattern2 when Guard2 -> do` 😕

-Patterns are not 1st class citizens
+Patterns are not first-class citizens
 *Ex: a function can't return a pattern*
 → Just a kind of syntactic sugar